 We hold our students to the highest standards of professional behavior in both academic (i.e., inperson or remote learning environments) and clinical settings.
-In class, we expect consistent attendance, punctuality, preparation, and participation with active listening and thoughtful contributions to classroom discussions.
+We expect consistent attendance, punctuality, preparation, and participation with active listening and thoughtful contributions to classroom discussions in class.
 Classroom behaviors that interfere with the instructor's ability to conduct the class or the ability of students to benefit from instruction will not be tolerated.

 - 1. There are NO electronic devices of any kind allowed to be used during class time unless you are using a laptop for note-taking purposes.
-When you enter an in-person class or in-person clinical experience, please put your cell phone on silent and put it away so it will not distract you.
-In a remote learning environment, your webcam is expected to be on, your microphone should be off unless you are speaking, it is recommended you set yourself up in a quiet environment free from distractions, and you should not be engaging in private chats.
-Please note private chat messages may or may not be addressed by the instructor during class time.
+When you enter an in-person class, please put your cell phone on silent and put it away so it will not distract you.
+In a remote learning environment, your webcam is expected to be on, your microphone should be off unless you are speaking, it is recommended that you set yourself up in a quiet environment free from distractions, and you should not be engaging in private chats.
+Please note that the instructor may or may not address private chat messages during class time.
 Group chat should be limited, and verbal participation is recommended and encouraged.
 Please prepare in advance. - 2.
-EMAIL: So that the sender's identity is clear, all emails must be sent from your university account.
+EMAIL: To clarify the sender's identity, all emails must be sent from your university account.
 Email is supposed to be used sparingly and is not meant to replace classroom discussions and interactions.
-If you have a question regarding the lecture material, you should bring it up in class for the group to participate and benefit from the learning experience.
-In fact, several students might have the same question(s) on the same topic.
+If you have a question regarding the lecture material, you should bring it up in class for the group to participate in and benefit from the learning experience.
+In fact, several students might have the same questions on the same topic.
 Questions or other issues relevant to class material sent by email may be given to the student sender in class for them to present to the group for class discussion.

 Email is not a forum for debate or tutoring.
-You should talk to the professor directly if you still need to discuss the question further.
-Unless you have made special individual arrangements with your professor, emails are not for editing purposes or for sending papers or other class projects.

-For those circumstances (e.g., personal issues, scheduling appointments, etc.) in which email may indeed be useful and practical, please do not expect a reply from your professor on weekends or holidays.
+You should speak to the professor directly if you still need to discuss the question further.
+Unless you have made SPECIAL individual arrangements with your professor, emails are not for editing purposes or for sending papers or other class projects.
+For those circumstances (e.g., personal issues, scheduling appointments, etc.) in which email may indeed be useful and practical, please do not expect a reply from your professor on WEEKENDS or HOLIDAYS.